 Everyone is different and has different intolerances.
 If you know that a certain nut works well for you, there is absolutely no need to avoid it after the elimination phase.
 In fact, the whole idea is to reintroduce as many foods as possible.

 This list, nor any of my recipes, are a substitute for medical advice.
 I am not a doctor or a dietician.
 I am a person who develops these recipes as I struggle with digestive issues myself.
-I know how hard it can be to find low FODMAP vegetarian recipes that are fun, which is why I do what I do.
+From personal experience, I know how hard it can be to find low FODMAP vegetarian recipes that are fun, which is why I do what I do.

 What are galacto-oligosaccharides or GOS?